 Factors such as agility, cardiovascular endurance, and speed all play a significant role in your physical fitness.
 And while some sources list as many as eleven components or factors, we’re sticking to eight key factors, here.
-Here’s what you can do to reach all of your physical fitness goals—to achieve fitness beyond the surface-level.
+So, here’s what you can do to reach all of your physical fitness goals—to achieve fitness beyond the surface-level.

 Agility is the ability to move quickly and easily.
 In everyday life, our agility is a characteristic that helps us get by.
 Whether you are hustling to your next meeting or merely playing racquetball, agility enables you to change direction smoothly.
 Additionally, it allows you to control your body in terms of its strength, speed, and balance.
-Being able to swiftly move on to your next task or change posture in a physical fitness program is a definite quality you want to maintain.
+Thus, being able to swiftly move on to your next task or change posture in a physical fitness program is a definite quality you want to maintain.
 Basketball, racquetball, and tennis are all exercises that can improve this element of your body’s overall health.
 If you don’t have access to a court, then try a portable workout system like the Penalty Box.

 Balance in our physical and mental lives is something we all should strive to attain.
 It is the even distribution of weight enabling us to remain upright.
 While yoga flow sequences and martial arts can help us improve our balance, you don’t necessarily have to leave your house to better your body’s equilibrium.
 Incorporating movements such as single-leg stands, head rotations, and foot taps are all things you can do before hopping into the shower.
 As we become older, balance becomes more important for several reasons.
 When there is a problem with our balance, our likelihood of falling and obtaining diseases such as type 2 diabetes become more likely.